 You can often find pretty good options for under $50, so try your best to look for something in that range if you can.

 It’s also important to get a chipping iron that features a good deal of offset.
 This means that the shaft is situated ahead of the part of the club that actually makes contact with the ball.

-A chipping iron that features lots of offset will accomplish several things.
-First of all, this feature will make it easier for you to naturally rotate the clubface through the ball in a way that produces optimal levels of forward spin.
+A chipping iron that features lots of offsets will accomplish several things.
+First of all, this feature will make it easier for you to naturally rotate the clubface through the ball in a way that produces optimal levels of forwarding spin.

 It’s also worth considering the appearance of the club.
 Aesthetics play a very important role in the game of golf that many people underestimate.
 After all, we are talking about a game that is played mostly in the space between your ears.

 You should opt for a club that will make you feel comfortable when you pull it from the bag.
 In other words, chippers actually are a proverbial “book” that can be judged by their covers.

 There are two different styles of the face that you are likely to encounter with your chipping iron.
 You may find some options that feature stainless steel grooves similar to those on an ordinary wedge.
 On the other hand, you will also find clubs that feature facial inserts like those found on some putters.

 Clubs with the grooves will feature a more solid feel while facial inserts will cause a very soft, muted sensation.

 Neither is necessarily better than the other.
 You just have to choose the style that suits you best.